Santer-Poos I Government

-The Santer-Poos I Ministry was the government of Luxembourg between 20 July 1984 and 14 July 1989.
-It was the first of three led by Prime Minister Jacques Santer.
-Throughout the ministry, the Deputy Prime Minister was Jacques Poos.
+The Santer-Poos I Government was the government of Luxembourg between 20 July 1984 and 14 July 1989.
+It was the first of three led by Prime Minister Jacques Santer, and the first to have Jacques Poos as Deputy Prime Minister.

 It was formed following the general election of 1984.
 It represented a coalition between Santer's Christian Social People's Party (CSV) and Poos' Luxembourg Socialist Workers' Party (LSAP), which had been elected the largest and second-largest parties in the legislature.

 Background

 In the election of 17 June 1984, the number of seats had been raised from 59 to 64.
 The Democratic Party lost one seat compared with the previous election, while the CSV gained one, even though its share of the vote fell slightly.
 The LSAP made large gains, winning 21 seats.
 Partly, this was because the left-wing vote was no longer split between the LSAP and the Social Democratic Party.
 The socialists had campaigned against the austerity policy of the previous government.
 The elections of 1984 saw a green party campaigning for the first time, the Green Alternative Party, which received two seats.

-With the previous prime minister Pierre Werner retiring from political life, Jacques Santer was now charged with forming a government, and his CSV entered into coalition with the CSV.
+With the previous prime minister Pierre Werner retiring from political life, Jacques Santer was now charged with forming a government, and his CSV entered into coalition with the LSAP.
 This coalition was to last for three legislative periods.